 NOTE: This protocol is designed for the screening of libraries with hundreds of shRNAs so it is not feasible to count every well of infected cells.
 Therefore, the steps below were used to estimate cell numbers in each well to help ensure roughly equal plating density.

-Group the wells from Step 3.9 into 3 - 4 groups based on the confluency of the well.
+Group the wells from Step 3.9 into 3 - 4 groups such that all wells in a group have a similar cell density.

 Trypsinize 1 representative well from each group with 200 µL of trypsin-EDTA (1x PBS supplemented with 0.5 mM EDTA and 0.1% trypsin) for 5 min at 37 °C. Then neutralize the trypsin-EDTA by adding 400 µL of puromycin containing complete growth media.